Arm Lift

 Proper candidates for surgery include those with sagging, redundant skin, and limited fat on the upper arms.
 Arm lift surgery is mainly intended to reduce excess skin, so patients who exhibit a significant amount of fatty tissue in the upper arms should first lose weight.
 In some cases, liposuction can be used to remove fatty tissue beforehand.

-What is the surgery like?
+What is arm lift surgery like?

 Redundant skin and tissue that is on the upper arm, armpit, and part of the chest can be eradicated through arm lift surgery.
 Dr. Branman starts by making an incision around the inner or back side part of the upper arm, which may extend from the armpit to the elbow.
 Incision length will vary in different individuals.
 A small amount of fat is removed through liposuction, skin is removed and tightened, and the incisions are closed with sutures.